qufighter/SDL_ColorPick/external/README.md

 These libraries are only required to static link, using cmake build.

-You can alwasy build and install the libraries and link dynamically.
+You can always build and install the libraries and link dynamically.

 A planned argument to dynamic link will be: